hazelcast/hazelcast/hazelcast-documentation/src/IntegratedClustering.md

 ##### HazelcastLocalCacheRegionFactory

 With `HazelcastLocalCacheRegionFactory`, each cluster member has a local map and each of them is registered to a Hazelcast Topic (ITopic).
 Whenever a `put` or `remove` operation is performed on a member, an invalidation message is generated on the ITopic and sent to the other members.
 Those other members remove the related key-value pair on their local maps as soon as they get these invalidation messages.
-The new value is only updated on this member when a `get` operation is run for that key.
+The new value is only updated on this member when a `get` operation runs on that key.
 In the case of `get` operations, invalidation messages are not generated and reads are performed on the local map.

 An illustration of the above logic is shown below.